 In our Early Years Foundation Stage (EYFS), we plan challenging and enjoyable experiences for each child in all areas of learning and development.
-Our youngest children have a strong focus on the three prime areas with the emphasis on developing language and extending vocabulary.
-We plan a broad curriculum enabling children to apply and strengthen the prime areas through the specific areas of learning.
+With our youngest children we focus on developing language and extending vocabulary, securing the essential blocks for successful early reading and maths and supporting their social and emotional development.
 Children learn through play both initiated by themselves and led by adults.
-As children move into our Reception class there is a greater focus on learning essential skills and knowledge to prepare for their transition to Year 1.
+As children move into our Reception class there is a greater focus on learning essential skills and knowledge, developing early reading and maths and continuing to support our children's personal development, to prepare for their transition to Year 1.

 We plan carefully for the core subjects of Mathematics, English and Science.
 These subjects are taught discretely but also through other areas of the curriculum to give a context to learning and to extend pupils’ reading, writing and mathematical skills.
-The foundation subjects of History, Geography, Art and Design, Design and Technology are taught mainly through our topics, with Music, PE, RE and PSHRE taught discretely with links being made wherever possible.
-Teachers make learning fun by presenting exciting activities which fire pupils’ imaginations and challenging by extending their learning and being ambitious for every child.
-The children begin new topics by sharing the questions they would like to explore, learning the meaning of new vocabulary and engaging their prior learning.
+The foundation subjects of History and Geography are taught mainly through our topics, with Art and Design, Design and Technology, Music, PE, RE, French (MFL - KS2) and PSHRE taught discretely with links being made wherever possible.
+Teachers ensure that children have a clear understanding of what they are learning and why and where it fits in to their learning journey.
+Teaching is engaging and highly effective and teachers challenge our children by extending their learning and being ambitious for every child.
+The children begin new areas of learning by sharing the questions they would like to explore, learning the meaning of new vocabulary and engaging their prior learning.
 This leads to the children’s active involvement in their learning and keeps their learning experiences meaningful.

 In addition, our provision for children's spiritual, moral, social and cultural development promotes tolerance of and respect for people of other faiths, cultures and lifestyles and our promotion of fundamental British values enables our children to understand the importance of democracy, the rule of law, individual liberty and tolerance and respect for people of different and varied faiths and cultures.